Gunnar Sønsteby: Post-war activities

 The Nazis withdrew from Norway on 8 May, and on 13 May Sønsteby led the procession when Crown Prince Olav, the first member of the royal family to return from exile in London, arrived in Oslo.
 On 7 June, Sønsteby served as bodyguard for the Crown Prince and his family at the homecoming of the rest of the royal family, including King Haakon.

 After the liberation of Norway, he refused job offers from both the British and Norwegian intelligence services.
-"I didn't want any more war," he explained.
+"I didn't want any more war", he said.
 "I had had enough.
 I'd lost five years of my life."
 Instead, in the autumn of 1945, Sønsteby moved to Boston, where he worked at a government purchasing center in New York and took part in an executive study program at Harvard Business School.
 He worked for Standard Oil (Esso).
 In 1949 he returned home to Norway, where he held several major positions in private business.
 Later, he also worked at the Norwegian Home Front Museum.

 Throughout the post war years and particularly after his retirement, Sønsteby gave many lectures in an effort to pass on the lessons of the Second World War to future generations.
 His credo, he said, was as follows: "As long as I live, I will tell the important facts.
 The historians can analyze, but I was there."
-Harald Stanghelle wrote in 2018 that Sønsteby was for many years a "living war encyclopedia" who helped serve as "an effective political vaccine against all forms of fascism" and who, while "factually oriented and sober," could get angry in debates at persons who tried to equate democracies with autocracies and had little patience for "historyless historians and ignorant journalists."
+Harald Stanghelle wrote in 2018 that Sønsteby was for many years a "living war encyclopedia" who helped serve as "an effective political vaccine against all forms of fascism" and who, while "factually oriented and sober", could get angry in debates at persons who tried to equate democracies with autocracies and had little patience for "historyless historians and ignorant journalists."
 At the same time, he minimised his own personal contributions to the war effort, saying that the merchant marines had played a more significant role in Norway's fight against the Nazi occupiers.

-Two days before Sønsteby's death, Norwegian Financial Minister Sigbjørn Johnsen unveiled a statue of Sønsteby at Rjukan torg and stated, "Gunnar Sønsteby is a great hero who risked his life so that we could win our freedom and our democracy".
+Two days before Sønsteby's death, Norwegian Financial Minister Sigbjørn Johnsen unveiled a statue of him at Rjukan torg and stated, "Gunnar Sønsteby is a great hero who risked his life so that we could win our freedom and our democracy".

-Sønsteby died May 10, 2012 at the age of 94 after a long illness.

-Gunnar Sønsteby had three daughters with his wife, Anne-Karin.
-He was survived by his wife and daughters at the time of his passing in 2012.
-Additionally, during his funeral, two of his grandchildren, Jonas and Magnus, spoke about their memories with him.
+Sønsteby died 10 May 2012, at the age of 94 after a long illness.
+Sønsteby had three daughters with his wife, Anne-Karin.
+He was survived by his wife and daughters.